hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/install/obtaining-the-original-source-path-of-an-installed-inf-file.md

 //
 //     OriginalInfSourcePath = %1%
 //
-// If we retrieve the value (i.e., field 1) of this line, we&#39;ll get the
+// If we retrieve the value (i.e., field 1) of this line, we'll get the
 // full path where the INF originally came from.
 //
 if(!SetupFindFirstLine(hInf, L"ToastCoInfo", L"OriginalInfSourcePath", &InfContext)) {